Skip to content

 • re-frame-pair (the upstream nREPL companion) consumes only the surfaces above.
 It depends on re-frame2; it does not depend on re-frame-10x.

 • Custom debug panels, story tools (Spec 007), and pair-improver-style skills consume the same surface.
-Multi-tool coexistence is the expected default — multiple register-trace-cb! keys, multiple readers of the trace buffer, multiple consumers of the registrar.
+Multi-tool coexistence is the expected default — multiple register-listener! keys, multiple readers of the trace buffer, multiple consumers of the registrar.
 Listener ordering is not contract (per 009 §Listener ordering).

 The framework is infrastructure-complete for AI-tool consumption: data shapes, query APIs, retention policies, configuration knobs, production elision.
 Downstream tools own presentation and orchestration; they do not need to ship infrastructure that should live in the framework.